Rutujakarne22/Walmart_Sales_Analysis/README.md

 5) Validation: Check for any remaining inconsistencies and verify the cleaned data.

-**6.Feature Engineering**
+---

+## 6.Feature Engineering

 Create New Columns:
 Calculate the Total_sales,Profit and date realted columns.

+---

-**7.Load Data into MySQL**
+## 7.Load Data into MySQL

-Set Up Connections: Connect to MySQL using Pymysql and load the cleaned data into database.
+- Set Up Connections: Connect to MySQL using Pymysql and load the cleaned data into database.
-Table Creation: Create and insert the data into MySQL using pymysql.
+- Table Creation: Create and insert the data into MySQL using pymysql.

-**8.SQL Analysis**
+---

+## 8.SQL Analysis

 Business Problem-Solving: Write and execute complex SQL queries to answer critical business questions, such as: